Trainmaster Command Control

 Also included in the TrainMaster Command system is RailSounds, which provides digital sound effects to complement the digital control features of the system.
 RailSounds was developed by a separate team of technologists in the Bay Area.
-An early, distinguishing feature of RailSounds was the fact that each individual locomotive system (e.g. a "Hudson" 4-6-4 steam locomotive) was based on a real-life counterpart, not a generic "steam" sound.
+An early, distinguishing feature of RailSounds was that each individual locomotive system (e.g. a "Hudson" 4-6-4 steam locomotive) was based on a real-life counterpart, not a generic "steam" sound.
 The Lionel RailSounds Hudson sound system was captured by the Liontech team on location in West Vancouver, British Columbia, Canada, using the former Canadian Pacific "Royal Hudson" as the sound model.

 During the 90's Lionel Boom Years, TMCC became one of the most popular O Scale remote systems to use.
 Introduced in 1994, from the years 1996 to 2002, it had its biggest boom but sales for the TMCC declined since technology had soon caught up with the TMCC system but is still available and many Legacy engines and MTH DCS engines do allow the operation of the older TMCC remote system.
 By 2006, TMCC was replaced by the Cab-2 and the LEGACY system.
 TMCC today is used in Lionel products mainly in motorized units, switches, and some accessories.

-Lionel has since licensed TMCC to some of its competitors, including K-Line, and aftermarket circuit boards are available to add TMCC to O scale and S scale trains that lack the capability.
+Lionel has since licensed TMCC to some of its competitors, including 3rd Rail, Atlas O, K-Line, and Weaver.
+Aftermarket circuit boards are available to add TMCC to O scale and S scale trains that lack the capability.

 Neil Young's involvement in Liontech was the direct reason for his becoming aware of Kughn's putting Lionel Trains, Inc. up for sale in early 1995.
 Young saw an opportunity to become at least part owner in the company he revered, and working with Liontech team member Jim Bunte, assembled a marketing plan to attract investors to help underwrite the purchase price.
 After several meetings with potential lead equity partners, a deal was struck with Martin Davis, former chairman of Paramount / Gulf+Western, who had recently divested his ownership in that company to Sumner Redstone of Viacom.
 With his proceeds, Davis founded Wellspring Associates, a New York-based investment firm.
 The acquisition of Lionel Trains, Inc. and its September 1995 transformation into Lionel LLC was Wellspring's first investment.

 The competitor MTH uses a similar system, called DCS.